lydiatliu/lydiatliu.github.io/prospective.md

 ---
 Thank you for your interest in my research group!
 I am looking for motivated students and postdoc collaborators for the coming academic year.

-If you’re interested in working together, please look at my [selected publications](/) or my [research page](/projects) to see my recent work.
+If you’re interested in working together, please look at my [selected publications](/) or my [research page](/projects) to see my recent work, and my recent [courses](/teaching) to see what topics I'm currently thinking about.
-I enourage you to skim the abstracts and read a paper or two to ascertain if we have common interests.
-If so, please follow the relevant instructions below.
+I encourage you to skim the abstracts and read a paper or two to ascertain if we have common interests.
+If you believe so, please follow the relevant instructions below.

 *Undergraduate students:*
 If you're already at Princeton, please review my [independent work research topics](https://www.cs.princeton.edu/ugrad/independent-work/undergraduate-research-topics#Liu) and email me with your academic transcript, resume, and a brief (3-5 sentences) statement of purpose.